 Classical linear discriminant analysis is represented by the class LdaClassic which inherits directly from Lda (and uses all slots and methods defined there).
 The function LdaClassic() serves as a constructor (generating function) of the class.
 It can be called either by providing a data frame or matrix and a grouping variable (factor) or a formula specifying the model to be used.
-Let us consider the following simple example with the data set diabetes: the grouping variable is diabetes\$group and the three explanatory variables are glucose, insulin and sspg.
+Let us consider the following simple example with the data set diabetes from package mclust: the grouping variable is diabetes\$class and all remaining variables are the explanatory variables.
 The code can be rewritten as (and is equivalent to) the following code using the formula interface:

 '''

-R> x <- diabetes[, c("glucose", "insulin", "sspg")]
+R> x <- diabetes[,-1]

-R> grpvar <- diabetes$group
+R> grpvar <- diabetes$class

 R> LdaClassic(x, grpvar)

 '''

-R> LdaClassic(group ~ ., data = diabetes)
+R> LdaClassic(class ~ ., data = diabetes)